waelhammoudeh/overpass-c-queries/README.md

 An Example:

  The "xrds2gps" directory contains an example program with a makefile to build.
- Note that the input file and data I use is for Phoenix, Arizona.
+ Note that the input file and data I use are for Phoenix, Arizona.
  I should mention the quick call to getStreetNames() in that example was just that quick lazy call.
 That query is simple for a reason, and it is worthy of its own example and documentation ... that is first in my TODO list.